This page is intended to serve as an ongoing record of my professional and volunteer experiences, rather than a formal

 Springfield Devs is a nonprofit member-based organization that provides education and networking opportunities for software developers (and future software developers) in the Springfield Missouri area.

 I volunteered to help create and develop this organization using my prior tech-nonprofit leadership experience and my software industry experience.
 I was responsible for overseeing the initial budgeting, fundraising, and financial operations of this new nonprofit organization.
 As part of my commitment to financial transparency, each of my monthly financial board reports are published online.

-I also helped establish separate fundraising and budgeting goals for the organization’s first annual Method Conference in March 2020.
+I also helped establish separate fundraising and budgeting goals for the organization’s first annual Method Conference for Software Developers on March 2020.